ericyd/blog/content/drafts/pragmatic-software-testing-guide.md

 Recently I was discussing a tangentially-related issue with my boss and was reminded of this post from years ago.
 I realized how, if anything, I feel even more strongly about my original stance than I did at the time.

-It is possible (likely?) that the main reason my reply on Reddit got downvoted so strongly was because I was replying in a non-humorous way to a humor thread.
-Valid point.
+It is possible (likely?) that the main reason my reply on Reddit got downvoted so strongly was because I was replying in a non-humorous way to a humor thread - fair point.
 But based on the replies that people posted to me, I got a distinct sense that most people just plain disagreed with my perspective.
 [One popular reply to my post wrote](https://www.reddit.com/r/ProgrammerHumor/comments/nj82rf/comment/gz6qd4j/?utm_source=reddit&utm_medium=web2x&context=3):

 > Bugs should always be noted (assuming they're in scope, not part of a deprecated/unsupported module, etc), that doesn't mean they need to be fixed (or be fixed quickly)
 > ...